{{ summaryHeading }}

 :

-This is an informational sports-nutrition estimate, not medical nutrition therapy.
-Athletes managing diabetes, gastrointestinal disease, kidney disease, pregnancy, a prescribed diet, or a history of disordered eating should use qualified clinical or sports-dietitian guidance before making aggressive race-week changes.
+These estimates are informational sports-nutrition planning aids, not medical or dietetic advice.
+Athletes managing diabetes, gastrointestinal disease, kidney disease, pregnancy, prescribed diets, or a history of disordered eating should use qualified professional guidance before making aggressive race-week changes.

 How to Use This Tool:

 1. Enter Body weight and choose kg or lb.
-The value must convert to 35 to 180 kg before a plan is shown.
+The plan is available when the converted value is 35 to 180 kg.

-3. Choose a Loading protocol.
-The presets set Daily carb target and Loading days; changing the target manually switches the plan to a custom target.
+3. Choose Loading protocol.
+The preset fills Daily carb target and Loading days; editing the g/kg/day target moves the plan toward Custom target.

-4. Set Meal blocks per day to the number of meals, snacks, and drink-mix windows that can carry carbohydrate.
+4. Set Meal blocks per day to the number of meals, snacks, and drink windows that can realistically carry carbohydrate.

-5. Use Event start when the load ramp should count back from a local race time.
+5. Use Event start when the loading days should count back from a local start time.

 Interpreting Results:

-Load may help Event duration is at least 90 minutes but below 3 hours.
-Decide whether a top-up or full load fits the event intensity and athlete history.
+Load may help Event duration is at least 90 minutes and under 3 hours.
+Choose a top-up or full load based on intensity, gut tolerance, and past late-event fading.

 Top-up usually enough Event duration is below 90 minutes.
-Review any warning if the selected target is 10 g/kg/day or higher.
+Reconsider a 10 g/kg/day or higher target unless a coach or dietitian has a specific reason.

-Above comfort cap At least one meal block is larger than the selected per-block gram cap.
-Add blocks, lower the target, or move more grams to familiar drinks.
+Above comfort cap A displayed meal block is larger than the cap you selected.
+Add meal blocks, lower the g/kg/day target, or move more carbohydrate into familiar drinks.

 Technical Details: